 Ensure you maintain the garden.
 Your responsibility as the tenant is to return the garden in the same state as when you took the property on.

-The minimum you would be expected to do is to keep the garden free from litter and not let it get overgrown.
+You must keep the garden free from litter and prevent it from becoming overgrown.

 Learn some basic DIY